-If you’re lucky, and you’ve been HODLing major cryptocurrencies such as Bitcoin and Etherium for a while, you may remember waking up one day to find an extra random token routed to your wallet’s address.
+If you’re lucky, and you’ve been HODling major cryptocurrencies such as Bitcoin and Ethereum for a while, you may remember waking up one day to find an extra random token routed to your wallet’s address.
 If so, congratulations!
 You’ve had the pleasure of being the beneficiary of a cryptocurrency airdrop.

 If you’re like most people, you probably looked up the obscure coin on Google to find out what it was.
 At least that’s what the token creator was likely hoping for when they airdropped a coin into your digital wallet.
 Everyone loves free money, and in a world where Facebook, Google, and Twitter have started cracking down on conventional advertising for exchanges, gifting free coins in the form of crypto airdrops to the community can be a cost-effective advertising strategy.

 In this article, we’ll dive into cryptocurrency airdrops and how you can start collecting your own free coins via crypto airdrop.
 Additionally, we will also explore how crypto airdrop taxes are calculated and reported.

 A cryptocurrency airdrop is when a cryptocurrency enterprise distributes its tokens directly into the wallets of a group of users.
 This is performed with the idea to leverage the existing cryptocurrency community to spread awareness, and to reward them for being early adopters.